Find the daemon that fits your team’s operational debt

 routines:

-- Determine confidently relevant issue IDs from linked metadata, branch name, title, and body.
+- Determine relevant issue IDs from linked issue metadata first, then branch name, title, and body.

-- Repair the pull request title issue suffix when the primary issue is clear.
+- Repair the PR title issue suffix when the primary issue is clear.

-- Repair or refresh required pull request body sections when current pull request context makes accurate content clear.
+- Repair or refresh required PR body sections when current PR context makes accurate content clear.

-- Ensure the pull request body ends with explicit issue reference lines for confidently relevant issues.
+- Ensure the PR body ends with explicit issue reference lines for all confidently relevant issues.

-- Apply minimal title or body edits only when needed.
+- Apply minimal title/body edits only when needed.

 deny: